 On-going conflict, poverty, and disease leave mothers with few good options to survive.

-As the war enters its 5th year, the House and Senate must both act–or be complicit in Yemen’s continued spiral into famine.
+As US involvement in the conflict enters its 5th year, the House and Senate must both act–or be complicit in Yemen’s continued spiral into famine.

 Families seek safety amidst fighting and epidemics; an end to war is the only solution to humanitarian crisis.